Uminosachi/open-llm-webui/README.md

 ## Usage

-* Enter your message in the Input text box.
+* Enter your message into the "Input text" box.
-* Adjust the values of Max New Tokens, Temperature, Top k, Top p and Repetition penalty as necessary.
+* Under "Advanced options", adjust the values for "Max New Tokens", "Temperature", "Top k", "Top p", and "Repetition Penalty" as necessary.
-* Press Enter on your keyboard or click the "Generate" button.
+* Press "Enter" on your keyboard or click the "Generate" button.
-* When you check the `Translate (ja->en/en->ja)`, Japanese input will be translated into English.
-Likewise, the responses will be translated back into Japanese (Please note that it may take some time to download the model for the first time).
+   - ⚠️ Note: If the cloud-based model has been updated, it might be downloaded upon execution.
+* If you enable the `CPU execution` checkbox, the model will utilize the argument `device_map="cpu"`.
+* When you enable the `Translate (ja->en/en->ja)` checkbox:
+   - Any input in Japanese will be translated to English.
+   - Responses in English will be translated back into Japanese.
+   - ⚠️ Note: Downloading the translation model for the first time may take some time.

 ![UI image](images/open-ollm-webui_ui_image_1.png)